Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tax cuts boost economic growth

-The policy is in line with broader economic targets set out in National Assembly Resolution No. 192/2025/QH15, which targets GDP growth of 8% in 2025 to lay the foundation for double-digit growth in 2026-2030.
-The government has highlighted the need to stimulate domestic consumption, which is expected to grow by 12% in 2025, as a key reason for this target.
+The policy is in line with broader economic targets set out in National Assembly Resolution No. 192/2025/QH15, which targets 8% GDP growth in 2025 to lay the foundation for double-digit growth in 2026-2030.
+The government has highlighted that stimulating domestic consumption, which is expected to increase by 12% in 2025, is the main reason for this target.
 By reducing VAT, the policy aims to lower prices of goods and services, thereby boosting purchasing power, encouraging businesses to expand and creating more jobs.
-The inclusion of gasoline in the VAT reduction is particularly important, given its wide-ranging impact on production and consumption costs, helping to stabilise prices in a volatile global energy market.
+The inclusion of gasoline in the VAT reduction is particularly important, given its wide-ranging impact on production and consumption costs, contributing to price stability in the context of volatile global energy markets.

-The proposal also highlights Vietnam’s commitment to its international obligations, with a thorough review confirming that the VAT reduction is in line with global trade agreements.
+The proposal also underscores Vietnam’s commitment to its international obligations, with a thorough review confirming that the VAT reduction is in line with global trade agreements.
 By focusing on goods and services that directly benefit consumers and producers, the Government aims to create a competitive business environment without compromising national security or administrative efficiency.
-Policy implementation is simplified, leveraging existing tax administration systems, ensuring that no additional costs are incurred for taxpayers or regulators.
+The policy implementation is simplified, leveraging existing tax administration systems, ensuring that no additional costs are incurred for taxpayers or regulators.

 Support but fiscal concerns

-The Committee on Economic and Financial Affairs largely supported the Government’s proposal but expressed important concerns about the fiscal and policy implications, calling for careful consideration to ensure long-term sustainability.
+The Economic and Finance Committee largely supported the Government’s proposal but expressed significant concerns about the fiscal and policy implications, calling for careful consideration to ensure long-term sustainability.
 The Committee recognised the need for VAT relief to support businesses and stimulate growth in a challenging economic context, with global uncertainties and domestic constraints.
-The scope of the extension and the 18-month duration of the policy were considered appropriate to provide businesses with certainty in planning and boost consumption, contributing to the 8% growth target.
+The scope of the extension and 18-month duration of the policy were considered appropriate to provide businesses with planning certainty and boost consumption, contributing to the 8% growth target.

 However, the Committee pointed out some risks.
 A major concern is that the VND39.54 trillion revenue shortfall in 2025, which has not been included in the state budget plan, could put pressure on fiscal reserves and limit the ability to respond to future economic crises.
 Some opinions said that the continuous extension of VAT reductions sets a bad precedent, weakening the stability and consistency of tax policy, especially after the recently passed amended VAT Law.
 They warned that prolonged tax reductions could saturate the policy's stimulus effect, reducing the ability to boost consumption as expected.